 The Arc’s Life Enrichment Program (a direct-care program) for adults provides day habilitation for adults (ages 18 and up).
 The Arc programs provide an environment conducive for growth and socialization.
 Participants are offered a variety of structured activities designed to enhance their quality of life.
-Adults are group by age-appropriate classes.
+Adults are grouped by their level of need and if possible their age.
 Class curriculum is based around 7 Domains.
 Each domain is based on functional skills that clients can use in their daily lives, as well as exposure to activities that that will expand their current knowledge.

 The Arc VIPs (Volunteer Involvement Program) allows adults with disabilities the opportunity to give back to the community through volunteer projects with Meals on Wheels, Project4Paws and the San Antonio Food Bank.

 Please click here to read about changes effective Oct.
 1, 2013: Life Enrichment Program Changes

 Mixture of words/reading materials that clients are exposed to in the real world and book studies based on popular books that are adapted.

 Real world applications of money, time, and other mathematics skills.

 Reading and activities related to weekly concepts provided by News-2-You.

 Exposure to hands on scientific experiments as well as cooking activities.

 Learning about San Antonio community (rodeo, fiesta, etc), as well as exposure to community places and how to act, dress, and communicate with others.
 Emphasis on practicing and modeling good social skills.

 Structured lessons that expose clients to activities and hobbies outside what they may normally participate in, as well as practicing some familiar activities in a structured way.